ED questions Sonia for two hours, Cong uses occasion to stage show of strength | Law-Order

 Rahul Gandhi was questioned by the agency in the case for over 50 hours in sessions spread across five days last month.

 The move to question the Gandhis was initiated after the ED late last year registered a fresh case under criminal provisions of the PMLA.
-This was after a trial court here took cognizance of an Income Tax department probe against Young Indian on the basis of a private criminal complaint by BJP MP Subramanian Swamy in 2013.
+This was after a trial court here took cognizance of an Income Tax department probe against Young Indian based on a private criminal complaint by BJP MP Subramanian Swamy in 2013.

 Sonia and Rahul Gandhi are among the promoters and majority shareholders of Young Indian.
 Like her son, the Congress president too has 38 percent shareholding.